Subject Description

 Music

-The School of Music at the University of Puget Sound is unique in offering a comprehensive music program within a nationally recognized liberal arts college.
-Its accomplished faculty is committed to guiding students toward outstanding achievements in performance, scholarship, and teaching.
+The School of Music offers a comprehensive music program within a nationally recognized liberal arts college.
+We guide students toward outstanding achievements in performance, scholarship, and teaching.